mrtowel/cake-android-client/README.txt

 Coding Test (fictitious)

+Third party libraries that would be useful in this project:

+* Picasso
+* Retrofit
+* RxJava2/RxAndroid2
+* Moshi (because it uses Okio, same as Picasso and Retrofit)
+* RecyclerView

+Also in further development MVP pattern could be used.
+At this point it would be nice to convert codebase to Kotlin.

 ***
 NOTE: PLEASE DO NOT USE THIRD PARTY LIBRARIES.
 However, feel free to state which third party libraries you might have used.